bellodox/Bankout/doc/Guide.md

 ## Training tools and judge guidance

 - **For teachers:**
   - **Onboarding script:** "Numbers make money.
-Jacks put you on Alert; third Jack busts.
+Jacks put you on Alert; third Jack on table busts.
 Any Ace while on Alert busts.
 Queens remove one Jack and can disarm latent Aces.
 Kings double-and-bank, ending your turn.
 Jokers offer three choices: swap banks (if opponent has money), double-and-bank like a King, or remove a Jack like a Queen."
   - **Table aids:** Use a die for Jacks-this-turn, a token for Alert, and a sideways card for Latent Aces.

 - **For judges:**